coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 I use a number of hosted services as part of my workflow.
 Most are free, though Rackspace has been kind enough to donate the use of their cloud services to cover the rest.
+In no particular order:

-[Travis CI](https://travis-ci.org/), as previously mentioned, runs all my builds.
-[Nightlies](https://nightli.es/), runs nightly rebuilds automatically to catch upstream breakages.
-[CodeCov](https://codecov.io/) archives my code coverage reports and provides coverage diffs on pull requests.
+* [Travis CI](https://travis-ci.org/) runs all my builds.
+I couldn't function without it.
+* [Nightlies](https://nightli.es/) runs nightly rebuilds automatically to catch upstream breakages.
+* [CodeCov](https://codecov.io/) archives my code coverage reports and provides coverage diffs on pull requests.
-[CodeClimate](https://codeclimate.com/) runs static analysis, though I haven't tuned my configs with them so the data isn't as valuable as it could be.
+* [CodeClimate](https://codeclimate.com/) runs static analysis, though I haven't tuned my configs with them so the data isn't as valuable as it could be.
-[Gemnasium](https://gemnasium.com/) analyzes gem dependencies and lets me know when things get updated or are out of date.
+* [Gemnasium](https://gemnasium.com/) analyzes gem dependencies and lets me know when things get updated or are out of date.
+* [GitHub](https://github.com/) to host my code and issue tickets.

 I've got a dashboard for all of these data services at https://dash.poise.io/, but it needs some love to be more useful.
-It almost goes without saying, but all my projects are hosted at [GitHub](https://github.com/) and I use their Issues tool for basic to-do tracking.